-Total numbers of Simmental cattle are estimated to be around the 50 million mark.
+Total numbers of Simmental are estimated to be around the 50 million mark.
 The highest concentrations can be found in Europe, but this is an animal that is successfully used on 6 continents.
-Interestingly, the worldwide spread didn’t really occur in any great number until the late 1960s and Simmental cattle were only shipped to China in the 1970s.
+Interestingly, the worldwide spread of Simmental cattle didn’t really occur in any great number until the late 1960s.
+Simmental cattle were first shipped to China in the 1970s.

 Simmental are renowned as a fantastic dual purpose breed.
 Muscularity and high milk production are important features of their popularity.
-Simmental cattle can be crossed successfully with any other breed.
+They can be crossed successfully with any other breed.

 The Simmental can vary in colour from chestnut/gold to red with white.
-(American Simmentals are often predominately black or red.)
+(The American Simmental is often predominately black or red.)
 They have a short, soft coat with white markings on the head and belly.
 Simmental cattle can be horned or polled.

-The breed is known for its good temperament and they are easy to handle.
+The Simmental is known for its good temperament and ease of handling.
 Selective breeding has focused on maximising milk and beef production at the minimum of cost.
 Growth rates are excellent and daily live weight gains of 2kg a day are achievable.
 Cows are very maternal and able to rear their young on milk and not concentrates.
 Cows can produce 7 – 11 kg of milk each day.

 Simmental cattle are renowned for their high beef yields.
 The carcass is heavier yet leaner than many other European breeds.
 The good quality meat has little waste fat.

 The Simmental has proved very successful in crossbreeding.
-They can improve milk yield and the quality of meat.
+They can improve milk yield and meat quality.
 Little wonder that this genuine dual purpose breed is so popular.